-When you become an ally of transgender people, your actions will help change the culture, making society a better, safer place for transgender people - and for all people (trans or not) who do not conform to gender expectations.
+When you become an ally of transgender people, your actions will help change the culture, making society a better, safer place for transgender people and for all people (trans or not) who do not conform to conventional gender expectations.

 You can’t tell if someone is transgender just by looking.

-Transgender people don't all look a certain way or come from any one background.
+Transgender people don’t look any certain way or come from any one background.
 Many transgender people do not appear “visibly trans,” meaning they are not perceived to be transgender by others.
-It is not possible to look around a room and "see" if there are any transgender people.
-(It would be like a straight person looking around the room to "see" if there are any gay people.)
-You should assume that there may be transgender people at any gathering.
+It is not possible to look around a room and “see” if there are any transgender people.
+(It would be like a person looking around the room to “see” if there are any gay people.)
+You should assume that there may be transgender people at any gathering or in any space.

 Don’t make assumptions about a transgender person’s sexual orientation.

 Gender identity is different than sexual orientation.
-Sexual orientation is about who we're attracted to.
-Gender identity is about our own personal sense of being male or female (or someone outside that binary.)
-Transgender people can be gay, lesbian, bisexual or straight.
+Sexual orientation is about who we’re attracted to.
+Gender identity is about our own personal sense of being a man or a woman, or neither of those binary genders.
+Transgender people can be gay, lesbian, bisexual, straight, or any other sexual orientation.

 If you don’t know what pronouns to use, listen first.

-If you're unsure which pronoun a person prefers, listen first to the pronoun other people use when referring to that person.
+If you’re unsure which pronoun a person uses, listen first to the pronouns other people use when referring to them.
 Someone who knows the person well will probably use the correct pronoun.
-If you must ask which pronoun the person prefers, start with your own.
-For example, "Hi, I'm Dani and I prefer the pronouns she and her.
-What about you?"
-Then use that person's preferred pronoun and encourage others to do so.
-If you accidently use the wrong pronoun, apologize quickly and sincerely, then move on.
+If you must ask which pronoun the person uses, start with your own.
+For example, “Hi, I’m Alex and I use the pronouns he and him.
+What about you?”
+Then use that person’s pronoun and encourage others to do so.
+If you accidently use the wrong pronoun, apologize quickly and sincerely, correct your mistake, then move on.
 The bigger deal you make out of the situation, the more uncomfortable it is for everyone.

-Understand the differences between "coming out" as lesbian, bisexual, or gay and "coming out" as transgender.
+Understand the differences between “coming out” as lesbian, gay, or bisexual and “coming out” as transgender.